DJinnzNathan/denade-deepl-translate/readme.txt

-=== DeepL Link Translation ===
+=== Direct Link Translator ===
 Contributors: djinnznathan
-Tags: translate, deepl
+Tags: translate, deepl, google, yandex, baidu
 Requires at least: 5.2
 Tested up to: 5.5.2
-Stable tag: 0.1.5
+Stable tag: 0.1.6
 Requires PHP: 7.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+A simple shortcode-plugin for WordPress, that generates a link to DeepL with the translation of the string.

 == Description ==